microsoft/sqltoolsservice/docs/guide/object_explorer.md

 > The service uses generated classes to create the objects hierarchy and there are two xml files used as sources to generated the classes.

-### TreeNodeDefinition.xml
+### SmoTreeNodesDefinition.xml
-> TreeNodeDefinition.xml defines all the hierarchies and all the supported objects types.
+> SmoTreeNodesDefinition.xml defines all the hierarchies and all the supported objects types.
 It includes:

 * The hierarchy of the SQL objects
 * The supported objects for each version of SQL Server.